walidelnozahy/cloud/docs/workflows/testing.md

 % cloud test
 ```

 This will create a new test instance, run your tests, and then delete the instance.
-Using a test instance lets you test your code without impacting your personal instance data, and can be used in your automated CI/CD process.
+Using a test instance lets you test your code without impacting your developer sandbox data, and can be used in your automated CI/CD process.
 It's recommended to run `cloud test` command from terminal for the development workflows.
 Test command in Cloud Shell is useful when you're developing your tests.

 In our To-Do example, when all tests pass the output will be: